Advertiser Disclosure

 Text Messaging

-Lightspeed works well for both quick-serve and full-service establishments, as well as niche establishments such as wine bars and hotels.
+Lightspeed works well for both quick-serve and full-service restaurants, as well as niche venues like wine bars and hotels.

-• Self-Ordering Table Mode: Customers can order multiple items over multiple courses at their own pace and pay for the entire meal at the end.
+• Lightspeed’s table mode lets customers order multiple courses at their own pace and pay at the end.

 You can use iPads as tablet POS registers, customer-facing displays, kitchen display screens, self-serve kiosks, tableside ordering screens, and delivery managers.

-You can contact Lightspeed about pricing for iPad bundles as well as individual iPad stands, card readers, cash drawers, and other POS accessories.
+You can contact Lightspeed about pricing for iPad bundles, iPad stands, card readers, cash drawers, and other POS accessories.

 Alternatively, you may purchase your own Lightspeed-compatible hardware.
 Lightspeed has a support page listing all your hardware options, but you may want to check with a representative to make sure that your hardware choices are all still compatible.

-You are required to use Lightspeed Payments, Lightspeed’s payment processor (powered by Stripe), which charges the following per-transaction fees for those on the Starter and Essential plans:
+You are required to use Lightspeed Payments, Lightspeed’s payment processor (powered by Stripe), which charges the following per-transaction fees for those on the Essential plan:

 • In-Person Payments: 2.6% + $0.10